dariagort/dariagort/README.md

 - 📝 I enjoy writing articles on [Medium](https://medium.com/@daria.gortchacow) because I enjoy explaining key concepts in an easy way

+- ❤️ I have fun skating, sailing, drawing and many more arts & crafts.

 - 🤝 Open for work as a Full-Stack Developer

 - 📫 How to reach me **daria.gortchacow@gmail.com**